openshift/origin/README.md

 ### Docker registry

-OpenShift builds allow pushing built images into docker registry, for details see [our API](#API).
+In order to use an image built from an OpenShift build, you'll need to push that image into a Docker registry.
-You can use either private [docker registry](https://github.com/docker/docker-registry) or the [official docker hub](https://hub.docker.com/).
-If the two are available private will be favored.
+You can use a private [Docker registry](https://github.com/docker/docker-registry) or the [DockerHub](https://hub.docker.com/).

-**Private docker registry
+#### Private docker registry

-To setup private docker registry you can either follow the steps [here](https://github.com/docker/docker-registry#quick-start) or use [simple-ruby-app example](https://github.com/openshift/origin/blob/master/examples/simple-ruby-app) to host one inside OpenShift.
-Now all you need to do is to specify your repository in `buildConfig`.
+To setup private docker registry you can either follow the [registry quick-start](https://github.com/docker/docker-registry#quick-start) or use [simple-ruby-app example](https://github.com/openshift/origin/blob/master/examples/simple-ruby-app) to host a registry on OpenShift.
+In your `buildConfig` you should pass the fully qualified registry name of the image you want to push `myregistry.com:8080/username/imagename`.

-**Docker Hub
+#### DockerHub

-To access the [official docker hub](https://hub.docker.com/) you need to login using `docker login` command.
-In result a file named `.dockercfg` is created in your home directory.
-It contains credentials used when accessing the hub.
-Now when running OpenShift, the binary will pick up these credentials and use them inside build pods to push your result images to the hub.
+To push images to the DockerHub you need to login using `docker login` command.
+This command will create a file named `.dockercfg` in your home directory containing your Hub credentials.
+If you're running the OpenShift all-in-one as a different user, you'll need to copy this file into that other user's home directory.
+When the build completes this file will be read by Docker, and the credentials inside of it will be used to push your image.

-NOTE: Make sure to tag your build appropriately to match hub requirements, meaning `username/imagename`.
+NOTE: You must tag your built image as `<username-for-credentials>/<imagename>` when using the DockerHub.

 Design Documents
 ----------------